ed-syspertec/Virtel/docs/manuals/virtel/Virtel456UG/User_Guide.rst

 TRACE,TERMINAL or NOTRACE,TERMINAL
     Starts or stops a trace on the current terminal.
 The trace is written to the VIRTRACE file.
 TRACE,SCENARIO or NOTRACE,SCENARIO
     Starts or stops a trace on the scenario.
-The trace is downloadable by means of the “CREATE-VARIABLE-IF”, page 52 tag intended for use by Virtel Studio.
+The trace is downloadable by means of the “CREATE-VARIABLE-IF” <#_V456UG_52 tag intended for use by Virtel Studio.
 SNAP
     Generates a snapshot of the VIRTEL internal trace table in the SYSPRINT file (same as the command F VIRTEL,SNAP).